 Now you know everything you need to start and learn how to solve a Rubik's Cube!
 So, proceed and solve the Rubik's Cube, for good..
 Good Luck!

 End of Intro.

-The Rubik's Cube SolutionSolving the Rubix cube is made piece by piece, just like any other puzzle.
+The Rubik's Cube SolutionSolving the Rubik's cube is made piece by piece, just like any other puzzle.
 Therefore the solution is divided into steps each of which solves number of pieces without destroying the ones completed on previous steps.
 Let's start!

 Step 1: Solving the edge pieces of the top layer

 Remember!
 Bring the white edge pieces to the white center, and not the white center to the edge pieces.

 The following examples cover all possible cases for this step: